Beulah Residents

 Clifford Craig

 This included initiating several techniques in number of different areas of surgery and a programme of new specialised services at the hospital including eye surgery, gynaecology, thoracic surgery and radiology.
 He also helped establish Tasmania’s first post-graduate medical training in Launceston, which was attended by doctors from all over the state.
 While he excelled in surgery, in 1951 at the age of 55 Dr Craig retired from practice of surgery to begin a new phase of his career in the relatively new science of radiology, where he became nationally recognised.
 He served the hospital for fifty years.
+He was distinguished as a hospital administrator, an outstanding surgeon and teacher, a radiologist and even a historian.
+This included more than 70 contributions to medical and scientific journals and eight books.

 In 1992 the Clifford Craig Medical Research Trust was established to raise funds for medical research.
 In its first decade it raised $4.5 million and funded over forty research projects, and opened a large research centre at the Launceston General Hospital.